Equidistribution of polynomial sequences in function fields, with applications: Extending the Weyl-type estimate to other coefficients

 \end{thm}

-\begin{proof} Without loss of generality, we can assume $\alpha_0 = 0$.
-We prove this theorem by downward induction on $k \in \calK^*$ with respect to the partial order $\preceq_{p}$.
-If $k$ is maximal in $\calK$, then the statement follows from Theorem \ref{th:main1}.
-Suppose that the theorem is established for any $h \in \calK^*$ with $k \preceq_p h$ and $h \neq k$.
+\begin{proof} Without loss of generality, we can assume that $\alpha_0=0$.
+We prove this theorem by downward induction on $k\in \calK^*$ with respect to the partial order $\preceq_{p}$.
+If $k$ is maximal in $\calK$, then the conclusion is immediate from Theorem \ref{th:main1}.
+Suppose that the conclusion of the theorem has been established for any $h\in \calK^*$ with $k\preceq_p h$ and $h\neq k$.
 Define